Home AI/ML Domain Adaptation for Time-Series Anomaly Detection: Complete Implementation Guide with Full Training Scripts

 Interpreting the Evaluation Metrics

 AUROC (Area Under the ROC Curve) is the primary metric.
-It measures the probability that a randomly chosen anomaly scores higher than a randomly chosen normal sample.
-An AUROC of 0.5 is random, 1.0 is perfect.
-For domain adaptation to be considered successful, the target domain AUROC should be significantly higher than the “no adaptation” baseline (training only on source, evaluating on target with no domain adaptation).
+It expresses the probability that a randomly chosen anomaly scores higher than a randomly chosen normal sample.
+An AUROC of 0.5 corresponds to random performance and 1.0 to perfect discrimination.
+For domain adaptation to be regarded as successful, the target-domain AUROC should be significantly higher than the no-adaptation baseline (training only on source data and evaluating on target data without adaptation).

 AUPRC (Area Under the Precision-Recall Curve) is more informative when anomalies are rare.
-In highly imbalanced datasets (1% anomaly rate), AUROC can look good even when the model has a high false positive rate.
-AUPRC penalizes false positives more heavily.
+In highly imbalanced datasets with a 1 percent anomaly rate, AUROC can appear favorable even when the model exhibits a high false positive rate.
+AUPRC penalizes false positives more strongly.

-F1 Score is the harmonic mean of precision and recall, computed at the optimal threshold.
-It gives you a single number that balances false positives and false negatives.
-For industrial applications, you typically care more about recall (do not miss anomalies) than precision (some false alarms are acceptable).
+F1 Score is the harmonic mean of precision and recall computed at the optimal threshold.
+It provides a single value that balances false positives and false negatives.
+For industrial applications, recall (not missing anomalies) is typically prioritized over precision, since some false alarms are tolerable.

 What Good vs. Bad Domain Adaptation Looks Like